 Optional: Tire Levers: Park Tool Tire Lever Set

 While it’s not guaranteed that you’ll need tire levers to change your flat tire, sometimes they can make a difficult job easier and less painful.
 For under a buck, and weighing next to nothing, they’re worth adding to your hydration pack.

 While you can purchase more affordable multi-tools than this one, since you will inevitably break a chain at some point, it only makes sense to always carry a chain tool with you.
 This is one of the most affordable, relatively comprehensive multi-tools with a chain tool that I could find online.
-The JensonUSA 287 should get you through most on-trail repairs that you’ll have to make.
+This tool should get you through most on-trail repairs that you’ll have to make.

 After you’ve used the chain tool above to remove the damaged chain link from your broken chain, the easiest way to get moving again is to carry a spare quick link to snap onto your chain.
-Just make sure that you have the proper size link to match the chain on your bike.
-The one linked above is an 8-speed link, which is compatible with the 8-speed drivetrain on the Commencal El Camino mentioned in this article.
+Make sure that you have the proper size link to match the chain on your bike.

 Duct tape can serve a myriad of emergency repair purposes out on the trail.
 Hopefully you already have a roll of it at home–I usually wrap some around the handle of my mini pump so I always have a little tape with me.